-The dual kickstand on your Xtracycle (either the KickBack or if you have the RFA, an Ursus Jumbo) provides a way to keep your bike upright during all the loading and unloading you’ll be doing.
+The dual kickstand on your Xtracycle provides a way to keep your bike upright during all the loading and unloading you’ll be doing.
 Make sure the bike is on stable, flat ground, and the kickstand is fully engaged before loading and unloading passengers.
 Check that the rear child seats are firmly attached on the rear deck before lifting children in.
 Kids over 4 can be lifted into the Hooptie, or they can climb in under the bars if the Hooptie is on its wide setting.
 Here are tips on how to use each model of KickBack.

 The KickBack 3 and RFA KickBack at our most recent kickstands and currently available on our website.
 The LT1 KickBack is the first iteration of the KickBack and has been retired for quite some time.
-If you have an Swoop, Classic, Stoker, Leap or FreeRad with a KickBack 3 or LT1 KickBack, you can disengage the KickBack once all passengers are loaded, before mounting the bike or after mounting.
+If you have one of these KickBack models, you can disengage the KickBack once all passengers are loaded, before mounting the bike or after mounting.
 To disengage the KickBack before mounting, place one foot on the ground, directly in front of the kickstand, and gently roll the bike forward.
 Since the KickBack works by lifting one wheel slightly off the ground, your passengers may feel a slight bump when you disengage the kickstand.
 To disengage the KickBack once mounted, hop on your bike and gently roll the bike forward until the KickBack fully kicks back.
 If you have an EdgeRunner with an LT2 KickBack, you must disengage the KickBack before mounting.
 Simply load your passengers, put your foot in front of the KickBack, and roll the bike forward to disengage the kickstand.
 Once the KickBack is fully retracted, you can then mount your bike and be on your way.

 The LT2 KickBack has since been retired and is no longer available.
 This KickBack worked with older EdgeRunner models and the Tern Cargo Node.
-If you have an RFA Sport or Utility with an Ursus Jumbo kick, you must disengage the kickstand before you mount the bike.
-Simply load your passengers, put your foot in front of the kickstand foot and roll the bike forward to disengage the kickstand.
-Once the kickstand is fully retracted, you can then mount your bike and be on your way.
+If you have an Xtracycle with an LT2 KickBack, you must disengage the KickBack before mounting.
+Simply load your passengers, put your foot in front of the KickBack, and roll the bike forward to disengage the kickstand.
+Once the KickBack is fully retracted, you can then mount your bike and be on your way.

 When unloading the bike, you’ll want to dismount and engage the kickstand before unloading your passengers or allowing them to climb off.
 Keep in mind that a double kickstand will lift one wheel off the ground slightly, and you may feel the bike rock forward or backward on the kickstand as you shift weight around.
 Always be cautious when loading and unloading passengers.

-You can absolutely ride with kids and cargo at the same time – It’s just a matter of how you load everything.
-If you’ve got child seats on the back of the bike, you can remove the rain lids from the bags and let the child seat footrests hang inside the cargo bay on either side (otherwise it can be difficult to load stuff into the panniers).
-Kids’ legs can hang over or around loads of stuff, or they can ride side-saddle in the Hooptie.
+You can absolutely ride with kids and cargo at the same time – it’s just a matter of how you load everything.
+If you’ve got child seats on the back of the bike, the child seat footrests can hang inside the rear bags or outside the rear bags.
+For rear passengers not sitting in a Yepp seat, their legs can hang over or around loads of stuff in the bags, or they can ride side-saddle in the Hooptie.
 Having a PorterRack and PorterPack on the front of an Xtracycle can help free up space for passenger’s legs.

-Here is the Yepp Nexxt seat on the RFA Utility with the RFA Cargobays:
+Here is an Yepp Nexxt seat on the RFA Utility with the RFA CargoBays:

-Here are a few examples of the Yepp Maxi seat on a longtail bike with both the X3 Cargobays and the Slingset:
+Here are a few examples of the Yepp Maxi seat on a longtail bike with both the now retired X3 CargoBays and the SlingSet: